jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10.5.md

 Shoutout to all the Web team for their unvaluable contributions in mking this happen, specially to [Julien](https://github.com/mrtimscampi) and
 [grafixeyehero](https://github.com/grafixeyehero).

+You can check the redesign in our [demo server](https://demo.jellyfin.org/stable)

 ## Faster than the sound and cleaner than a surgery room

 As you already know, we're still a really young community that want to provide the best self-hosted media server out there.
 As with every release,